 2. A new appreciation for life

 I remember when a close friend of mine died, it immediately made me aware of my other friendships and how fragile and tenuous they were.
-I found myself making the point of telling my friends that I cared about them and that they were important to me.
+I found myself making a point of telling my friends that I cared about them and that they were important to me.
 This had the effect of actually strengthening some of my relationships, despite the fact that I had just gone through an intense loss.

-Because trauma confronts us with the possibility of our own mortality, and with the possibility that most of what we thought was true about the world may not be, it has the interesting side effect of exposing what we’ve been taking for granted for most of our lives.6
+Because trauma confronts us with the possibility of our own mortality, and with the possibility that most of what we thought was true about the world may not be, it has the interesting side effect of exposing what we’ve been taking for granted for most of our lives.11

 It’s extreme pain that has an uncanny ability to clarify what actually matters in our lives, and removes any inhibition or doubt as to whether we should take advantage of it or not.